Funeral clothes were still lying draped,

 when I leave, pressing in to its suede,

-I can’t take you off and you will never wear out.
+I can’t take you off and you'll never wear out,

 For all I owe you, for all you are, this is enough.